namgaytobden/Tmail/README.md

-# MailEase ~ Sending Emails with Mutt
+# MailEase: Sending Emails with Mutt

 ## Overview of Mutt